Italian 600 Series submarines: Construction history

-Overall, despite their heavy losses, the 600's proved to be successful boats.
+Overall, despite their heavy losses, the 600s proved to be successful boats.
 They showed good manoeuvrability, their hull was well designed and strongly built to withstand depth pressure and explosions that exceeded their test values.

-While smaller than contemporary ocean-going submarines, such as the Settembrini class, the 600's were cheaper to build, so that more could be built for the same expenditure.
-The 600's were not markedly inferior in striking power; six torpedo tubes compared to the Settembrini's eight, though they carried the same number of torpedoes (twelve): Nor in speed; 14 knots on the surface, and 7.7 submerged, compare to the Settembrini's 17 and 8 knots respectively.
-The 600's range was less (5000 nautical miles, compared to the Settembrini's 9000), but adequate for operations in the closer waters of the Mediterranean.
+While smaller than contemporary ocean-going submarines, such as the Settembrini class, the 600s were cheaper to build, so that more could be built for the same expenditure.
+The 600s were not markedly inferior in striking power; six torpedo tubes compared to the Settembrini's eight, though they carried the same number of torpedoes (twelve): Nor in speed; 14 knots on the surface, and 7.7 submerged, compare to the Settembrini's 17 and 8 knots respectively.
+The 600s' range was less (5000 nautical miles, compared to the Settembrini's 9000), but adequate for operations in the closer waters of the Mediterranean.

 The success of the 600 Series led to the development of the Flutto class, a wartime design suited for fast production.